How to write a Policy Brief Like a Pro

 Policy Recommendations

-After addressing the problem and doing some research, there are recommendations you get.
+After addressing the problem and doing some research, you will get recommendations.

 Therefore, this section has to give some thorough explanations about the implementation of the policy brief.
 The recommendations must be concrete.